Why We Should Care about the Consumer Reports MacBook Pro Rating

 It may have cost Apple sales.
 No reporter should worry about whether their honest and well-researched test results might affect a company’s sales, but they should always be concerned with rigor and fairness.
 (A reporter can have qualms, especially when writing about small firms, but those need to be balanced with the readers’ best interests.)

 More concerning is the effect that CR’s report could have on the trust consumers place in Consumer Reports in particular and technology publications in general.
 Without a trusted technology press to verify corporate marketing claims, consumers will be left only with inherently biased sources of information.
-It’s extremely rare that any tech company actively aims to deceive consumers about the quality of its goods — see the recent debacle Samsung caused by not immediately owning up to Note7 problems — but everyone tries to paint their products in the best possible light.
+It’s extremely rare that any tech company actively aims to deceive consumers about the quality of its goods — see the recent debacle Samsung caused by not immediately owning up to Galaxy Note 7 problems — but everyone tries to paint their products in the best possible light.
 And it’s not hard for that paint job to verge into whitewashing away unpleasant realities.

 So yes, I question Consumer Reports publishing their recommendation without trying harder than they say they did to figure out why their tests provided such wildly inconsistent results.
 In fact, CR did test briefly with Google Chrome, in a process that wasn’t fully documented in the original article.
 CR obviously couldn’t recommend the MacBook Pro based on the Chrome test, but they could have used those results to help isolate the Safari problem in their test suite.